SPOT the signs

 Consider patients who may be at higher risk

-Certain patients may be at risk of disease progression, inadequate treatment response, and poorer outcomes.5
+Certain patients may be at risk of disease progression, inadequate treatment response, and poorer outcomes.8

 Risk factors include:

-Age: Patients diagnosed with PBC before age 45 are at risk of severe disease with a poorer response to treatment, putting them at higher risk of liver transplant or death.5,13,14
+Age: Patients diagnosed with PBC before age 45 are at risk of severe disease with a poorer response to treatment, putting them at higher risk of liver transplant or death.8,18,21

-Sex: Males with PBC are at a higher risk of disease progression and poorer outcomes largely due to delayed diagnosis.
-47% of men with PBC are at moderate or advanced disease stage when UDCA treatment is initiated.5,15
+Sex: Males with PBC are at higher risk of disease progression and poorer outcomes largely due to delayed diagnosis.
+47% of men with PBC are at moderate or advanced disease stage when UDCA treatment is initiated.8,22

-Ethnicity/Race: Hispanic ethnicity is a predictor of poor response to UDCA.16 Black patients have a 47% increased risk of death compared to White patients.17
+Ethnicity/race: Hispanic ethnicity is a predictor of poor response to UDCA.23 Black patients have a 47% increased risk of death compared to White patients.24

-High-risk patient types require a personalized treatment plan and, in some cases, earlier consideration of additional treatment.18
+High-risk patient types require a personalized treatment plan and, in some cases, earlier consideration of additional treatment.25

 Uncover patients who could benefit from additional treatment